-- Abuse Non-accidental infliction of physical and/or emotional harm. - Physical Abuse Causing the infliction of physical pain or injury to an older person. - Sexual Abuse Unwanted touching, fondling, sexual threats, sexually inappropriate remarks or other sexual activity with an adult with disabilities; touching, fondling, sexual threats, sexually inappropriate remarks or any other sexual activity with an older person when the older person is unable to understand, unwilling to consent, threatened or physically forced to engage in sexual activity. - Psychological Abuse Includes, but is not limited to, name calling, intimidation, yelling and swearing.
+- Abuse Non-accidental infliction of physical and/or emotional harm. - Physical Abuse Causing the infliction of physical pain or injury to person. - Sexual Abuse Unwanted touching, fondling, sexual threats, sexually inappropriate remarks or other sexual activity with an adult with disabilities; touching, fondling, sexual threats, sexually inappropriate remarks or any other sexual activity with a person when the r person is unable to understand, unwilling to consent, threatened or physically forced to engage in sexual activity. - Psychological Abuse Includes, but is not limited to, name calling, intimidation, yelling and swearing.
 May also include ridicule, coercion and threats. - Emotional Abuse Verbal assaults, threats of maltreatment, harassment or intimidation intended to compel the older person to engage in conduct from which he or she wishes and has a right to abstain, or to refrain from conduct in which the older person wishes and has a right to engage. - Neglect Repeated conduct or a single incident of carelessness that results or could reasonably be expected to result in serious physical or psychological/emotional injury or substantial risk of death (this includes self-neglect and passive neglect). - Exploitation Illegal use of assets or resources of an adult with disabilities.
-It includes, but is not limited to, misappropriation of assets or resources of the alleged victim by undue influence, by breach of fiduciary relationship, by fraud, deception, extortion or in any manner contrary to law.
+It includes, but is not limited to, misappropriation of assets or resources of the alleged victim by undue influence, by breach of fiduciary relationship, by fraud, deception, extortion or in any manner contrary to law. - Human Trafficking Includes, but is not limited to - A scripted or inconsistent history - Unwilling or hesitant to answer questions about the injury or illness - Accompanied by an individual who does not let the patient speak for themselves, refuses to let the patient have privacy, or who interprets for them - Evidence of controlling or dominating relationships (excessive concerns about pleasing a family member, romantic partner, or employer) - Demonstrates fearful or nervous behavior or avoids eye contact - Resistant to assistance or demonstrates hostile behavior - Unable to provide his/her address - Not aware of his/her location, the current date or time - Not in possession of his/her identification documents - Not in control of his or her own money - Not being paid or wages are withheld

-Indicators of abuse, neglect and exploitation
+Indicators of Abuse, Neglect and Exploitation